SkillsFundingAgency/das-technical-guidance/collections/_development_standards/patterns.md

 ### Managed Identities (MI)

 Using a managed identity allows an application to authenticate to any service that supports Azure AD authentication without having credentials.
+This simplifies configuration which in turn reduces the number of app settings that need to be referenced in code and increases the reliability of the deployment process across multiple environments.
+In addition by offloading authentication to Azure AD instead of relying on manually created secrets the security of the service's data will be enhanced.

 * Secretless configuration
 * Acquiring a bearer token for an API behind Azure AD authentication